Welcome to Yoga in Bali!

-Yoga, a harmonizing system of development for the body, mind, and spirit.
-Mindfulness, the practice of being aware of your body, mind, and feelings in the present moment.
+Yoga is a harmonizing system of development for the body, mind, and spirit.
+Mindfulness is the practice of being aware of your body, mind, and feelings in the present moment.
 The combination of these two is thought to lead one to a sense of peace and well-being, and also a feeling of being at one with their environment.

 Finish: Ngurah Rai International Airport (DPS); Denpasar, Bali

 To ensure included transportation: plan to depart after 12:00 pm on Day 7.

 Airfare booking details will be sent after registration – please wait to book your flight until you receive further instructions.

 Travelers are responsible for international airfare to and from Bali